Depends On

 - Theorem 5.1: Hierarchy protection — formalized as dimensional transmutation (proven for QCD) applied to the bootstrap hierarchy.
 Step 5a is the standard RG equation ; Step 5b identifies the bootstrap level as the natural UV cutoff.

-- Proposition 6.1: Yukawa couplings — the mass formula is a proven gauge theory result; the Yukawa hierarchy from winding-axis geometry references Three Generations Theorem 4.2 (rigorous).
+- Proposition 6.1: Yukawa couplings — the mass formula is a proven gauge theory result; the Yukawa hierarchy from winding-axis geometry references Three Generations Theorem 4.2 (derived).

 Honest limitation: The derivation correctly identifies electroweak symmetry breaking as spontaneous symmetry breaking via an effective potential with , and recovers all standard Higgs mechanism results (gauge boson masses, Higgs mass, Yukawa couplings).
 The deeper question — why GeV — requires the full renormalization group flow of the coherence Lagrangian.
 The mechanism is established; the precise scale is input from experiment.